bodleian/image-processing/README.rst

 Image-processing is a Python library that converts a source image (TIFF or JPEG) to a JP2 file with a focus on digital preservation and making sure the conversion is reversible.

-At the Bodleian we use it to generate the derivative files we ingest into Digital Bodleian for display and preservation.
+At the Bodleian we use it to generate the derivative image files we ingest into Digital Bodleian for both delivery and long-term preservation.

 .. image:: https://readthedocs.org/projects/image-processing/badge/?version=latest